Tasyanadila/Proyek-Analisis-Data/README.md

 	- `atemp`: Normalized feeling temperature in Celsius.
 The values are divided into 50 (max)
 	- `humidity`: Normalized humidity.
 The values are divided into 100 (max)
 	- `windspeed`: Normalized wind speed.
 The values are divided into 67 (max)
-	- `casual`: count of casual users
+	- `casual_count`: count of casual users
-	- `registered`: count of registered users
+	- `registered_count`: count of registered users
-	- `Total`: count of total rental bikes including both casual and registered
+	- `Total_count`: count of total rental bikes including both casual and registered